-Marketers are always looking for new ways to increase their customers.
+Marketers are always looking for new ways to increase their reach.
 We tend to try all the new tricks that come our way.
 Exploring and experimenting is in a marketer’s DNA.

 While this a useful trait to possess, it’s also important to strike a balance between what’s new and what works.
 Sometimes it’s important to go back to tried and tested marketing techniques to improve and build upon them.

 One reliable tool a marketer possesses is email marketing.
 If you’re still not bought on its benefits, read this guide on the manyfold advantages of email marketing.